Standards and Conventions

 edw_rv - Object naming convention:

-{vault object named as per data vault standards} - e.g: intuitas_corporate_dev.edw_rv.hs_payments__finance_system__adf
+{vault object named as per data vault standards} - e.g: corporate__dev.edw_rv.hs_payments__finance_system__adf

 Business Vault: Optional warehousing construct.